paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-016-national-science-foundation.md

 (8) the term “region” means a labor market area, as that term is defined in [section 3102 of title 29](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section3102&num=0&edition=prelim); and

-(9) the terms “mathematics, science, engineering, or technology” or “STEM” mean science, technology, engineering, and mathematics, including computer science.
+(9) the terms “mathematics, science, engineering, or technology” or “STEM” mean science, technology, engineering, and mathematics, including computer science and cybersecurity.

 ### Statutory Notes